Pick the Right Shoe for You

 They’re every woman’s dream: shoes that improve your physique as you simply walk around.
 “Don’t believe the hype,” says Dr. Shinder.

 These shoes, also called instability shoes, force you to walk more on the mid-foot, and prevent the usual heel-to-toe step rhythm.

 “They will make your butt and thigh muscles work more than a standard sneaker, but these sneakers alone will not deliver that coveted toned leg,” says Dr. Shinder.

 He also cautions: “Since these shoes can affect your balance, they should not be worn as your primary daily shoe gear or during rigorous exercise.”

 Sneaker buying tips

-- Try on sneaks in the afternoon or evening
+- Try on sneakers in the afternoon or evening.

-- Tighten and lace the sneaks, then run and jump in them
+- Tighten and lace the sneakers, then run and jump in them.

 - The right shoe doesn’t need to be broken in; it should fit perfectly the moment you try it on.